Learn Wing Chun Introduction

 - What else do they have to say about their training?
 Are there articles or videos that explain their training concepts and philosophy?

-Group or private classes?
+Learn in a Group or private classes?

 Private classes, of course, are more expensive but have some clear benefits.
 Your training schedule is more flexible, and you have direct access to the teacher.
 You will make better progress and more quickly.